Community of Practice

 A Community of Practice (CoP) is a community of people who share a common interest in a certain area.
 The community provides its members who may come from different backgrounds with an opportunity to exchange knowledge, skills, experiences and information.
 Through these interactions, members in the community give and receive support and advice in person and virtually.

-Tempe Community Council’s CoP brings together nonprofit partners, City of Tempe staff and community volunteers in conversation about human services priority populations and practice.
+Tempe Community Council’s CoP brings together nonprofit partners, City of Tempe staff and community volunteers in conversation about human services priorities and practice.

 Join us in the conversation, share your experience and knowledge, exchange, explore, collaborate, and learn from others working to address the various issues and populations being served daily.
-The 2025 summer schedule is now posted.
-Register for discussion meetings and training opportunities.
+The 2025 fall schedule is now posted.
+Register for discussion meetings and networking opportunities.

 Community of Practice Sessions

-Register to attend any of these CoP opportunities for the upcoming year – check back periodically for new opportunities being posted:
+Register to attend any of these CoP opportunities this fall – check back periodically for new opportunities being posted:

 REGISTER |